thebrandonallen/edit-author-slug/readme.txt

 * Restore duplicate author slug check as old method could alter the slug without any sort of warning
 * Further improve the logic for flushing rewrite rules
 * Introduce ba_eas_can_edit_author_slug() and matching filter to make it even easier to give users the ability to update their own author slug
-* Add message in plugins list warning users of WP <3.2 that 0.8 is the last update they'll receive
+* Add message in plugins list warning users of WP <3.2 that 0.8 is the last update they'll receive.

 = 0.7.2 =
-* Remove overzealous cap check
+* Remove overzealous cap check.

 = 0.7.1 =
-* fix some unfortunate errors I missed before tagging 0.7
+* fix some unfortunate errors I missed before tagging 0.7.

 = 0.7 =
 * Significant code refactoring
-* Added custom capability to give site admins the ability to add author slug access to other roles
+* Added custom capability to give site admins the ability to add author slug access to other roles.
-* Improvements/optimizations to code logic
+* Improvements/optimizations to code logic.
-* Fixed an incorrect textdomain string
+* Fixed an incorrect textdomain string.
 * Removed filter added in 0.6 as it was messy.
 It's much easier to achieve the same result without the plugin.
-* Got rid of wp_die() statement on duplicate author slugs in favor of WP's built-in duplicate author slug method
+* Got rid of wp_die() statement on duplicate author slugs in favor of WP's built-in duplicate author slug method.

 = 0.6.1 =
 * added Dutch translation - props Juliette Reinders Folmer